codacy/docs/docs/organizations/audit-logs-for-organizations.md

 !!! info "This feature is available only to business tier customers"

-< CONCEPT >
-< HOW TO USE THE FEATURE >
+Codacy logs important events in your organization which enables the generation of comprehensive reports to assist you with the audit process.
+For example, you can track who added a repository to Codacy, or changed the settings of a coding standard.

+[Organization admins and organization managers](./roles-and-permissions-for-organizations.md) can retrieve audit log reports [using the Codacy API](../codacy-api/examples/obtaining-audit-log-events-for-organization.md).

-The table below lists the events that Codacy logs for your organization at user, organization, and repository levels.
+The section below lists the events that Codacy logs for your organization at user, organization, and repository levels.

+## Audit log events

-## User
+### User

 |Event|Description|
 |-----|-----------|